EvisHome/Home-Assistant/dashboards/synology-dashboard/README.md

 ## BUTTONS

 Now days the Synology DSM integration offers reboot and shutdown buttons, before that I create few shell_commands to do the shutdown and reboot and I am still using those.
-I also have WOL (Wake-On-LAN) setup to turn the NAS back on, I am not going through the shell-command and certification setup here, so you should replace the shell_commands with the new integration buttons.
+I also have WOL (Wake-On-LAN) setup to turn the NAS back on, I am not going through the shell-command and certification setup here (unless there is enough interest how to do that), so you should replace the shell_commands with the new integration buttons, I think this is anyway a lot easier and better way for now.

 ```
   ## WAKE-ON-LAN ##